thibaut-neoledge/azure-docs.fr-fr/articles/partner-appcelerator-mobile-services-javascript-backend-appcelerator-get-started-push.md

             }, 2500);
         }

-   	> [AZURE.NOTE] Ce script reporte l'envoi de la notification pour vous laisser le temps de fermer l'application pour recevoir une notification Push.
+   	> [AZURE.NOTE] This script delays sending the notification to give you time to close the app to receive a push notification.

 **Pour Android :**

           function insert(item, user, request) {
             request.execute({